An inside/outside Ramsey theorem and recursion theory: Reverse mathematics preliminaries

 \begin{proof} Let $Z \subseteq \Nb$ be infinite, and let $f \colon \Nb \imp Z$ be an increasing bijection.
 Let $\vec{A} = (A_i : i \in \Nb)$ be a sequence of subsets of $\Nb$, and define another sequence of sets $\vec{B} = (B_i : i \in \Nb)$ by $B_i = f^{-1}(A_i)$ for each $i$.
 By $\coh$, let $C$ be cohesive for $\vec{B}$.
 Then $D = f(C)$ is cohesive for $\vec{A}$, and in this case $f(C) = \{n : (\exists m \leq n)(m \in C \andd f(m) = n)\}$ exists by $\Delta^0_1$ comprehension because $f$ is increasing. \end{proof}

-A useful consequence of $\rt^2_2$ is the \emph{ascending/descending sequence principle}, which states that in every infinite linear order there is either an ascending sequence or a descending sequence.
+A useful consequence of $\rt^2_2$ is the \emph{ascending/descending sequence principle}, which states that in every infinite linear order there is either an infinite ascending sequence or an infinite descending sequence.
 The principle $\ads$ in turn proves both $\coh$ and the \emph{$\Sigma^0_2$ bounding scheme} $(\bst)$.

 \begin{Definition} Let $(L, <_L)$ be a linear order. \begin{itemize} \item A set $S \subseteq L$ is an \emph{ascending sequence} in $L$ if $(\forall x, y \in S)(x < y \imp x <_L y)$.

 \item A set $S \subseteq L$ is a \emph{descending sequence} in $L$ if $(\forall x, y \in S)(x < y \imp y <_L x)$.